Ryuya-dot-com/CrossSituationalStatisticalLearning/README.md

 - Each object is labeled D/F/J/K; press the matching key.
 - Keep your fingers on the keys and respond as quickly and accurately as possible.
 - Do not use the mouse; responses are collected by keyboard only.

+## Participant Instructions (Practice)

+- You will hear common English words and see four written options.
+- Press the key (D/F/J/K) that matches the word you heard.
+- This phase is only for keyboard familiarization.

+Practice audio mapping:
+- check_1: apple
+- check_2: banana
+- check_3: cat
+- check_4: carrot
+- check_5: bird
+- check_6: cherry
+- check_7: dog
+- check_8: fish
+- check_9: grape
+- check_10: rabbit
+- check_11: orange
+- check_12: potato

+Hosting note: ensure `audio_check/` is served alongside this task so `../audio_check/check_*.mp3` is reachable from `index.html`.
    - Options are precomputed per block:
      - Target position is balanced across the 4 slots.
      - Distractors are balanced within a block.